telerik/teststudio-docs/docs/knowledge-base/test-execution-kb/test-list-execution-stops-unexpectedly.md

 The issue may occur due to a test referenced in the Test List being missing from the project.
 This situation can lead to the Test Studio Test Runner ending up the test list run without completing the execution of all tests.

-The missing test is usually moved or renamed, or completely removed outside of Test Studio project - like for example, managing the test files in File Explorer.
-It is recommended to maintain the test files only within the Test Studio project via the [Project Explorer options](/features/project-explorer/overview#project-items-context-menu).
+The missing test is usually moved or renamed, or completely removed outside of Test Studio project - like for example, managing the test files in File Explorer. __It is recommended to maintain the test files only within the Test Studio project via the [Project Explorer options](/features/project-explorer/overview#project-items-context-menu)__.

 ## Solution